API for firmware rollout configuration

 Group based update configuration

 Update time windows can also be set on group level.
 This might be useful if groups of devices need to be updated at the same time or need similar update windows.
 One caveat is that you cannot set a firmware version target selector on group level, as devices in the group might need different version branches.
+Scheduled rollout windows are supported at the device level.

 When using DM_update_node_rollout_config with a group, you are not allowed to set a version target selector.